How to Become a Virtual Assistant

-I have with me a virtual assistant instructor Gina Horkey, a married, millennial mama to two precocious kiddos from Minnesota.
-Additionally, she’s the founder of Horkey HandBook a website geared towards helping others find or become a kickass virtual assistant.
+I have with me Gina Horkey, a married, millennial mama to two precocious kiddos from Minnesota.
+Additionally, she’s the founder of Horkey HandBook a website geared towards helping others find or become a standout virtual assistant.

 Gina’s background includes making a living as a professional writer, an online business marketing consultant and a decade of experience in the financial services industry.